Slovakia women's national floorball team

 The Slovak women's team made their first appearance at the World Championships in 2007 in Division B. They qualified for the main tournament for the first time at the 2011 championship.

 The team’s greatest achievements are fifth-place finishes at the 2017 World Championships in Bratislava and the 2023 edition in Singapore.
-Slovakia is ranked fifth in the IFF World Ranking (behind Switzerland and ahead of Poland), following sixth and fifth places at the last two championships in 2021 and 2023.
+Slovakia is ranked sixth in the IFF World Ranking (behind Latvia and ahead of Poland), following fifth and seventh places at the last two championships in 2023 and 2025.
 The team also finished in fifth place at the first women's tournament at the World Games 2025.